Every year the club adopts a local charity and raises money towards it, using some race entry profits, contributions to refreshments and fundraising.

 “Brain Tumour Support is dedicated to providing support for patients, families and carers so that no-one feels alone facing the effects of a brain tumour diagnosis.

 We provide individualised and specialist information, guidance and emotional support, at any point from diagnosis and for as long as it is needed.”

-In 2017 we have been raising money for Great Western Air Ambulance, charity number: 1121300.
+In 2017 we raised £1,199,70 for Great Western Air Ambulance, charity number: 1121300.
 (Click for more information.)
-We are just totalling what we will donate and hope to make the donation soon.
 In addition to the usual funds raising activites, Jo Emerson cycled from London to Edinburgh and back, almost non stop!

 “Founded in 2008, we are a charity funded Air Ambulance service who are ready to save the lives of local people in our community.

 We provide life saving emergency care to people who cannot be reached by road, or are in a state so critical that they require the specialist skills of our team at the scene of the accident.

 Though we are part of the regional 999 response service and work closely with NHS hospitals, we are a charity entirely funded by local people just like you.”